CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Additional Studies

 \subsection{Efficiency Aspects}

-As expected, RAG-to-SQL is more efficient with lower latency and token consumption.
-This efficiency clearly stems from its simpler architecture, where retrieved examples are directly appended to the prompt without further processing.
-On the other hand, the additional time and token usage of CBR-to-SQL stems from its multi-step architecture, requiring extra intermediate representations and prompts to operate.
+\tableref{tab:efficiency} reports the average latency and token cost per run for CBR-to-SQL and its baseline in the CDB setup.
+As expected, RAG-to-SQL has notably lower inference time and token consumption.
+This efficiency stems from its simpler architecture, as retrieved examples are directly appended to the LLM without additional processing steps.
+In contrast, CBR-to-SQL's higher cost is a result of its multi-stage design, which requires generating intermediate representations and processing longer prompts during online inference.

-To better understand the efficiency-performance trade-off, \tableref{tab:marginal-cost} presents the marginal cost per metric gain for $Acc_{EX}$ and $Acc_{LF}$.
-The values are obtained by dividing the average performance difference in the metric score ($Acc_{EX}$ and $Acc_{LF}$) by the cost difference (token usage or latency).
-The calculations are based in IDB results rather than CDB, since the tighter constraints on available demonstrations in IDB make accuracy improvements more meaningful.

-It is clear that due to the architectural complexity, CBR-to-SQL is less efficient in terms of token and time usage.
-However, \tableref{tab:marginal-cost} suggests that each 1\% increase in execution accuracy comes at a cost of roughly 0.16 seconds and 172 tokens, which are within practical bounds for real-world applications, especially in clinical settings where correctness outweighs efficiency.
-While improvements in logical form accuracy are more expensive (approximately three times higher in both time and tokens), this is expected, as matching the exact SQL structure to the golden answer is generally more demanding, requiring more instruction prompts or a larger example coverage.
+To better understand the efficiency-performance trade-off, \tableref{tab:marginal-cost} presents the marginal cost per metric gain for $Acc_{EX}$ and $Acc_{LF}$ between the two models.
+The values are obtained by dividing the average performance difference in the metric score ($Acc_{EX}$ or $Acc_{LF}$) by the cost difference (token usage or latency).
+The calculations are based on IDB results rather than CDB, since the tighter constraints on available demonstrations in IDB make accuracy improvements more meaningful.
+Overall, the results suggest that each 1\% increase in execution accuracy comes at a cost of roughly 0.1 seconds and 200-300 tokens, which are within practical bounds for real-world applications, especially in clinical settings where correctness outweighs efficiency.
+While improvements in logical form accuracy are more expensive, this is expected, as matching the exact SQL structure ground-truth answer is generally more demanding, requiring more instruction prompts or a larger example coverage.